 A large percentage of people don’t know when to schedule a cardiology appointment.
 Most people tend to ignore their heart health or are worried about visiting a cardiologist.

 It’s important to note that heart screenings are non-invasive and won’t cause you discomfort.
 Therefore, you don’t have to be afraid to schedule a cardiology appointment if you are experiencing typical symptoms like chest pain or palpitations.
 It’s important to remember that it will most likely be nothing, but the quicker you get checked the better.
-In addition, if you have a family history of heart complications, the earlier you go for screening, the better your chances at treatment and management.
+In addition, if you have a family history of heart complications, the earlier you go for screening, the better your chances of treatment and management.

 When should you start seeing a cardiologist?